 - Traditional business attire is encouraged, such as suits, dresses, blouses, blazers, and sports coats.
-In addition, other forms of clothing that would be considered professional in a business context are acceptable, as noted below. - Ironed or pressed pants or skirts may be worn.
-Skirts no shorter than two inches above the knee.
+In addition, other forms of clothing that would be considered professional in a business context are acceptable, as noted below. - Wrinkle free pants, skirts, or dresses may be worn.
+Skirts are no shorter than two inches above the knee.
 Pants must be hemmed or cuffed.
 No shorts.
-Leggings worn under clothing are acceptable. - Students are expected to dress neatly in clean and pressed shirts or blouses.
-Turtlenecks are acceptable.
-T-shirts or undershirts worn as outerwear are not permitted. - A sweater, tie, or sports jacket may be worn along with a collared shirt or turtleneck. - Clean, polished, black, non-porous, sturdy work shoes that provide support to stand and work for long hours.
-They must have closed-back, non-slip, black soles, and black laces (when applicable). - Fingernails should be short, trimmed, clean, neat, and free of polish. - Hair must be restrained above the collar in a manner that keeps hair from contaminating food or food contact surfaces.
+Leggings worn under clothing are acceptable.

+- Students are expected to dress neatly in clean and pressed shirts, blouses, or dress.
+Sleeves should cover the elbow.
+Tops revealing bare shoulders, midriff, cleavage, underarms, or undergarments are not permissible. - Turtlenecks are acceptable.
+T-shirts or undershirts worn as outerwear are not permitted. - A blazer, suit jacket, cardigan, vest, tie, or scarf may be worn along with a collared shirt, blouse, turtleneck, or dress. - Clean, polished, black, non-porous shoes that provide support to stand and work for long hours.
+They must have closed toes and closedbacks, non-slip, sole and heel not to exceed 2 inches. - Fingernails should be short, trimmed, clean, neat, and free of polish. - Hair must be restrained above the collar in a manner that keeps hair from contaminating food or food contact surfaces.
 This should be done with solid white or black hair restraints, barrettes, scrunchies, or solid headbands/hair wraps.
-Long ponytails should be restrained. - Jewelry accessories permitted-one post or stud earring per earlobe, one necklace, one watch, one brooch/pin, one ring, and one bracelet.
+Long ponytails should be restrained.
+Any hair that cannot be restrained off the collar or coat must be restrained using a hair net or cloth. - Jewelry accessories permitted-one post or stud earring per earlobe (not to exceed the size of a quarter), one necklace, one watch, one brooch/pin, one ring, and one bracelet.